arduino/docs-content/content/hardware/03.nano/boards/nano-matter/tutorials/user-manual/content.md

 ```
 The sketch above allows you to decommission your board manually after **pressing** the Nano Matter user button for **10 seconds**.
 You can monitor the status in the Arduino IDE Serial Monitor.

+## Arduino Cloud

+The Nano Matter has no built-in Wi-Fi® but can be seamlessly integrated with the Arduino Cloud using its [API](https://www.arduino.cc/reference/en/iot/api/) and Matter.

+We are going to use the [Home Assistant Matter integration](#with-home-assistant) to create automations and scripts that help us forward the Nano Matter data to the Arduino Cloud.

+In case it is the first time you are using the Arduino Cloud:

+- To use the Arduino Cloud, you need an account.
+If you do not have an account, create one for free [here](https://cloud.arduino.cc/).
+- See the [Arduino Cloud plans](https://cloud.arduino.cc/plans/) and choose one that features **API** support.

+As a practical example, we are going to use the Nano Matter CPU temperature sensor and send the data to Arduino Cloud for monitoring.
+We will leverage the variety of widgets to create a professional and nice looking user interface.

 ## Bluetooth® Low Energy

 To enable Bluetooth® Low Energy communication on the Nano Matter, you must enable the BLE protocol stack in the Arduino IDE board configurations.